ropensci-archive/smoky/README.md

 ## making a shiny app

-The shiny app starts with a pulldown for site choice and tells you whether air quality is very good, good, poor, very poor, or hazardous.
+The shiny app starts with a pulldown for site choice and tells you whether air quality is very good, good, fair, poor, very poor, or hazardous, along with a recommendation how this might impact activities.

-That text is also colour coded.
+The app also displays the grid plot, the gganimate gif, and links to a page where you can support the RFS.

+Stay tuned for a link once we work out how to host it on a server….

 ## grid plot